gitpod-io/gitpod-gke-guide/README.md

 ## Destroy the cluster and GCP resources

-Remove the GKE cluster running:
+Remove the GCP cluster running:

 ```shell
 make uninstall